Life for music

 Miljenko Turk has also appeared with great success at the Oman Guest Performance of the Cologne Opera at the Royal Opera House Muscat.
 Further guest appearances with the Cologne Opera led him to the Berlioz Festival in La Côte-Saint-André and with the Vienna Volksoper to the Tōkyō Bunka Kaikan.

 Miljenko Turk also has a broad concert repertoire.
 He has performed several times in the Kölner Philharmonie, the Munich Gasteig and the Düsseldorf Tonhalle.
 He gave guest performances with the Radio Filharmonisch Orkest at the Concertgebouw Amsterdam and as well with the Gürzenich-Orchestra at the Philharmonie de Paris and took part in the premiere of Torsten Rasch’s “Orchesterlied” after a text by Thomas Brasch at the Fruchthalle in Kaiserslautern.
 Together with the NDR Symphony Orchestra he was a guest at the Laeiszhalle in Hamburg.
 He performed together with Maestro Francois-Xavier Roth and the Les Siécles Orchestra for the Berliner Festspiele 2021 at the Berliner Philharmonie.
 Miljenko Turk also sang at the Frankfurt/Main Opera, for the Tongyeong International Music Foundation in South Korea, at the Freiburg Theatre, at the Staatstheater Darmstadt, in a production of the Teatro della Scala at the Pirelli Hangar Bicocca Milano and at the Jennersdorf Festival Summer (jOpera) in Burgenland.
 With Maestro Valery Gergiev and the Munich Philharmonic, Miljenko Turk was performing a concert production of Wagner’s Tristan und Isolde (2nd Act) again at the Munich Gasteig, the Festspielhaus Baden Baden and the Elbphilharmonie Hamburg.

 He also loves the Lied (among others he was a master student of Fischer-Dieskau) and Chancon as well as modern operas.
-After appearances at the Cologne and Heidelberg operas, the Dresden Semperoper, the Concertgebouw Amsterdam and the Tongyeong Music Festival and collaboration with the Ensemble Modern with Wolfgang Rihm’s Jakob Lenz and Die Eroberung von Mexico, Peter Ruzicka’s Celan and Benjamin, Johannes Maria Staud’s Die Antilope, Bernd Alois Zimmermann’s Die Soldaten, Mauricio Kagel’s Mare Nostrum and I-Sang Yun’s Der Traum des Liu-Tung and Salvatore Sciarrinos Quaderno di strada (12 canti e un proverbio per baritono e strumenti) he has long established himself as an expert on modern opera.
+After appearances at the Cologne and Heidelberg operas, the Dresden Semperoper, the Concertgebouw Amsterdam, the Tongyeong Music Festival and collaboration with the Ensemble Modern with Wolfgang Rihm’s Jakob Lenz and Die Eroberung von Mexico, Peter Ruzicka’s Celan and Benjamin, Johannes Maria Staud’s Die Antilope, Bernd Alois Zimmermann’s Die Soldaten, Mauricio Kagel’s Mare Nostrum, I-Sang Yun’s Der Traum des Liu-Tung and Salvatore Sciarrinos Quaderno di strada (12 canti e un proverbio per baritono e strumenti) he has long established himself as an expert on modern opera.